SagarPandita0/Learning2020/README.md

 We want to create an application for hospital management.
 It should have the follow features :-

 1. Patient comes for treatment.
 Patient has to give his name , Address, phone number and What problem he had.
 Name , Phonnumber are compulsory fields.
+2. Patient can visit the hospital multiple times, System should log the visit date and time.
+A history has to be made of all visits the patient attends.For every visit date and time is compulsory.
-2. Every patient can have allergies.
+3. Every patient can have allergies.
 System should have the ability to put allergy name , small description and number of years he has this allergy.
+Allergies are maintain patient specific and not visit specific.
-2. Patient can have multiple problems.
-So like a patient can have fever , cough .While entering problem system should have ability to put problem description ,        number of days he has this problem
+4. Patient can have multiple problems.
+So like a patient can have fever , cough .While entering problem system should have ability to put problem description , number of days he has this problem.
+Problems are tracked at visit level.
-3. Patient is allocated to doctor who gives him treatments.At any time only one Patient will be allocated to a doctor.
+5. Patient is allocated to doctor who gives him treatments.At any time only one Patient will be allocated to a doctor.
-4. For every problem there will be medications.
+6. For every problem there will be medications.
 For one problem there are can be mutliple treatment and medication.
-5. A medication / treatment will have name , description( 3 times in day)
+7. A medication / treatment will have name , description( 3 times in day)
-6. Hospital have staffs which are Nurses , doctors  and  ward boys.
+8. Hospital have staffs which are Nurses , doctors  and  ward boys.
-7. All staff should have name , joining date and department.
+9. All staff should have name , joining date and department.
-8. Doctor has Name , education like he is MD MS .
+10. Doctor has Name , education like he is MD MS .
-9. Nurse works under doctors and Every nurse is assigned only 1 Ward boy and not more than that.
-10. Patient can be attended by Multiple Nurses and Ward boys but treated by only one Doctor.
+11. Patient can be attended by Multiple Nurses and Ward boys but treated by only one Doctor.

 Create patient model with the above features and validation and ability to print report which will print all patient details.